 (CNN) — The former imperial capital of Hue sits just below what was once the demilitarized zone between North Vietnam and South Vietnam and was, near the end of the war, the site of some of its fiercest fighting.
 You've seen it in newsreel footage -- and recreated (in England) in Stanley Kubrick's "Full Metal Jacket."

-Hue is, in many ways, a city of ghosts, of memories and spirits -- and we play on that in Sunday's episode.
+Hue is, in many ways, a city of ghosts, of memories and spirits -- and we play on that in our Hue episode.

 It begins with a camera movement inside a "spirit house" -- the dollhouse-sized shrines that many believers keep outside their homes and businesses.
 The Vietnamese are largely ancestor worshippers.
 Helping your deceased relatives into the next life -- and making sure they are happy while there -- is important.

 On special days and holidays, families visit temples and pagodas and leave offerings, often food, sometimes replicas of money or appliances or luxuries for the departed.
 Things they liked in life that might make the afterlife more comfortable.

 "One of the great joys of life is riding a scooter through Vietnam," says Anthony Bourdain.

 Spirit houses, as I understand them, are designed to deal with the problem of hungry, dissatisfied spirits who may not be settled, who have, for one reason or another, unfinished business left behind.
 They sit out front, or near the house or store, usually filled with incense and offerings, in the hope of distracting the spirits away from the main destination.

 In the weeks following the initial North Vietnamese taking of the city of Hue, many hundreds -- if not thousands -- of citizens, deemed dangerous or counterrevolutionary or otherwise undesirable, were summarily executed and buried in unmarked mass graves by the communist forces.